 6.00 pm - 8.30 pm

 The main goal of occupational therapy is to support service users to take part in the everyday activities that matter to them.
-There are a wide range of activities available within the hospital, including art, pottery, craft and a computer room.
+There are a wide range of occupational therapy facilities available within the hospital, including an art room, pottery room, craft room and a computer room.

 Exercise is seen as an important part of service users’ recovery.
 Tailored exercise plans are available as are Yoga classes, Pilates classes and Circuit Training.